LaserHydra/BetterChat/README.md

 You can also change the color of the title, for example to red: `chat group set admin titlecolor red`

-It's a nice [Admin] now.
+It's a nice red [Admin] now.
 The colors can be any HEX color code or a common color spelling.

 The same with your name: `chat group set admin namecolor red`